Hankyu: Fares

 For fare collection, IC cards (PiTaPa, ICOCA and others) are accepted.
+Contactless payment (credit/debit/prepaid cards and compatible smartphones) is also accepted at designated ticket gates.

 The fare rate was changed on April 1, 2014, to reflect the change in the rate of consumption tax from 5% to 8%, and again on October 1, 2019, from 8% to 10%.

 In popular culture

 A 2-car Hankyu train was featured in the 1988 Japanese animated war drama Grave of the Fireflies.

 Hankyu trains appear in the Japanese animated series The Melancholy of Haruhi Suzumiya.

 In the 1999 film, 10 Things I Hate About You, the character Bianca Stratford, played by Larisa Oleynik, is seen wearing a shirt reading “阪急 電車” translating to Hankyu Railway.
 This can be seen at 1:27:23 in the film.

 One 2008 book by the Japanese writer Hiro Arikawa, Hankyu Densha, occurs entirely on the Hankyu–Imazu line, in the north-west suburbs of Osaka, where various characters meet and interact in the trains and at the various stations of the line.
 It was made into a film in 2011, titled Hankyu Railway: A 15-Minute Miracle.

 The Hankyu 2000 is the locomotive of choice for Takumi Fujiwara, the main character in Densha de D, a parody of Initial D where the main characters race with trains instead of cars.